AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 literals, as we can see in the example below.

 .. hint::
-    String literals are just sugar on top of aggregates, so that in the following example, A and B are exactly similar declarations
+    String literals are a syntactic sugar for aggregates, so that in the following example, A and B have the same value.

     .. code-block:: ada

         package String_Literals is
-            --  Those two declarations produce the same thing A : String (1 ..
+            --  Those two declarations are equivalent
+            A : String (1 ..
 11) := "Hello World";
             B : String (1 ..
 11) := ('H', 'e', 'l', 'l', 'o', ' ',
                                      'W', 'o', 'r', 'l', 'd');